cap-js-community/odata-v2-adapter/README.md

 - Run `node srv/index` from the project root to start the server:
   - OData V2 service will be available at `http://localhost:4004/odata/v2/<odata-v4-service-path>`
-  - OData V4 service shall be available e.g. at `http://localhost:8080/<odata-v4-service-path>`
+  - OData V4 service shall be available e.g., at `http://localhost:8080/<odata-v4-service-path>`

 > `@sap/cds` is a mandatory dependency and needs to be available as module.